Automatic Train Protection (United Kingdom): Later use and phase out

 While the planned national rollout of ATP was permanently abandoned, the two trial schemes proved suitable for full and regular use.
 Under the Railway Safety Regulations 1999 (RSR1999), which came into in force in January 2000, requires infrastructure and train operators to permit only trains with train protection equipment fitted to operate and, wherever it was reasonably practicable to fit ATP, the system had to be operational.
 As such, both the Chiltern and Western ATP systems have remained in service alongside TPWS for multiple decades.

 The Chiltern route's SELCAB ATP equipment was initially supported by Alcatel and subsequently by Thales.
 However, due to its nature as a bespoke, complex, and unique systems, it was considered to be difficult to keep operational for beyond its first decade of operation.
 During 2011, roughly 21 years after ATP's instigation, Thales issued a formal advisory that the SELCAB system was to be declared obsolete within the near future.
 The announcement motivated railway managers to perform large final purchases of spare equipment and components so that there was sufficient stock to sustain ATP's infrastructure and fleet fitment alike for the medium term.
-In spite of a life extension programme performed during the 2010s, the decommissioning of ATP has been viewed as inevitable as a long term outcome.
+In spite of a life extension programme performed during the 2010s, the decommissioning of ATP was viewed as inevitable as a long term outcome.

 According to railway industry periodical Rail Engineer, by 2020, the availability of ATP was at considerable risk of becoming unsustainable.
 The European Train Control System (ETCS) has been viewed as a natural replacement to ATP, which is gradually being rolled out across the British rail network as its principal signalling solution.
 While ETCS is planned to be operational on the Chiltern route by around 2035, it was not realistic to expect ATP to remain viable until then.
 It was concluded that, with enhancements, TPWS was capable of replacing ATP as a bridging measure without much loss in functionality.
-This substitution required an exemption from RSR1999 stipulations by regulatory authorities along with a review of all existing TPWS installations along the Chiltern route, which upgrades being performed where relevant.
+This substitution required an exemption from RSR1999 stipulations by regulatory authorities along with a review of all existing TPWS installations along the Chiltern route, with upgrades being performed where relevant.
+As of 2025, ATP has been removed from the Chiltern route.